-For beginning we will study, for this alloy, the effect of variation of friction force for a single passing.
-To accentuate the effect of increasing of finishing force, we will analyze the values from Table 1, for a single passing case (n=1), in the presence of lubricating oil.
-From Table 1 we selected these values and for an easier explanation in fig. 1 we graphically present the respective values of the friction coefficient μ .
-Analyzing the diagram can be observed an interesting thing: the minimum value of the friction coefficient corresponds to a cold finishing force of 328,5daN.
+Modifying the rolling force F and the number of passes n, four pairs of tests have been carried out.
+According to the values from Table 1, for the same rolling force, F and number of passes n=1, for tests A.1 and A.3, μ presents an increase when lubrication is present.
+If we keep the same rolling force but we carry out 2 passes (A.2 with A.4.), μ has a significant decrease in this situation with lubrication.
+An interesting situation is if we compare the effect of increasing values and for an easier explanation in fig. 1 we graphically present the respective values of the friction coefficient μ .
+Can be observed in diagram an interesting thing, the minimum value of the friction coefficient corresponds to a cold finishing force of 328,5daN.
 Comparing with the value of friction coefficient μ of the standard surface obtained by turning in the lathe machine, can be noticed that, the increase of F will increase μ .
 For higher values of finishing force, the friction coefficient will decrease bellow the standard surface values.

-If comparing the values of friction coefficient μ for the tests A.1. with A.7., in the case of finishing without lubrication, the lower value corresponds to the same value of 328.5daN of the finishing force.
+If the finishing is without lubrication, the values of friction coefficient μ , for the tests A.1 if comparing with A.7., the lower value corresponds to the same value of 328,5daN.